Recras/online-booking-js/README.md

 ## Options
 * `recras_hostname` - the name of your Recras, i.e. `demo.recras.nl`
 * `element` - a single HTML element, using `getElementById` or `querySelector`
+* `locale` - a valid locale (de_DE, en_GB, and nl_NL).
+This is used for country names, error messages, etc. Package names from Recras are not affected.
 * `start_time` - to be added later
 * `skip_steps` - to be added later
 * `group_size` - to be added later

+## Styling
+The library provides a bit of styling to make it look okay straight from the box.
+If you wish to customise the layout, you can.
+Just style the appropriate elements from your website's CSS.